megalus/stela/README.md

 ## Advanced Use

-For very large projects, you can use separate config files per environment (like `development.ini`, `staging.ini`, etc.)
+For very large projects, you can use separate environment layer per config files (like `development.ini`, `staging.ini`, etc.)

 Also, you can use `.yaml`, `.ini`, `.json` and `.toml` files.